-"Without boundaries, you will act, sleep, work, groan, feel used and fulfill basic responsibilities rather than make choices to live and love fully, to work hard and nobly, to fulfill your purpose and to contribute passionately to your world."
+"Without boundaries, you will act, sleep, work, groan, feel used, and fulfill basic responsibilities rather than make choices to live and love fully, to work hard and nobly, to fulfill your purpose, and to contribute passionately to your world." - Black, J. and Enns, G, Better Boundaries: Owning and Treasuring Your Life.
+Oakland, CA. Raincoat Books)

 Boundaries support our well-being and the well-being of those we care about and serve.
-Boundaries can refer to the division between our personal and professional selves, between our thoughts and those of our clients and colleagues, and between our own opinions and the mission/policies of our organization, among many other possible distinctions.
-Effectively managing boundaries might mean remaining mindful of our professional obligations in the midst of emotionally charged encounters, treating clients with respect at all times rather than assuming a tone of excessive intimacy, accepting organizational policy even when we feel that more might be done, or leaving our work at the office at the end of the day.
+Boundaries can refer to the division between our personal and professional selves, between our thoughts and those of our students, parents and colleagues, and between our own opinions and the mission/policies of our school, among many other possible distinctions.
+Effectively managing boundaries might mean remaining mindful of our professional obligations in the midst of emotionally charged encounters, treating students with respect at all times rather than assuming a tone of excessive intimacy, accepting school policy even when we feel that more might be done, or leaving our work at school at the end of the day.

-Boundaries are particularly important in work with clients who are experiencing distress and suffering, many of whom may be survivors of trauma and have histories of numerous violations and exploitations that have left them without the means to establish or maintain boundaries.
-As providers, we have the responsibility of setting and maintaining professional boundaries with clients.
-Setting clear boundaries can not only protect our relationships with clients, but it can also allow us to maintain a level of self-awareness and self-regulation, protecting us from compassion fatigue.
+Boundaries are particularly important in work with students and families who are survivors of trauma, many of whom have histories of numerous violations and exploitations that have left them without the means to establish or maintain boundaries.
+Setting clear boundaries can protect our relationships with students and also allow us to maintain a level of self-awareness and self-regulation, protecting us from compassion fatigue.